Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	The practice of identifying and fixing errors in code.

-2. The purpose of the following code is to search
+2. The purpose of the following code is to search a list .Run this code analyze its output, and then debug it .
+(If you want to undo your changes to the code, you can click the Reset button.)

+3.